2102-feb08-net/andrewthieleProject1/README.md

 # StoreApp

 ## StoreApp Description
 A commerce management web application that stores commercial data about store locations, their customers, and products.
-The goal of this web application was to have a store manager have the ability to place orders for customers using any desired device that supports a web interface.
+The goal of this web application was to have a store manager have the ability to place orders for customers using any desired device that supports a web interface from anywhere.

 ## Technologies Used
 Front End
-* HTML
+* HTML 5
-* CSS
+* CSS 3
-* JavaScript
+* JavaScript ES6
-* Bootstrap
+* Bootstrap 4.6

 Back End
 * C#
 * .NET 5
 * Entity Framework
 * Azure SQL Server